ZIMBABYE – The Trip

 All school kids wear uniforms and Zim’s kids have the nicest – nice jackets, sweaters, ties.

 3. Food.
 Street food is very cheap.
 I ate three times at the Fairy Cafe in Bulawayo with excellent food, priced reasonably.
-One company has the Chicken Inn, Pizza Inn, Dairy Inn and other chains with stores together and good well priced fast food.
+One company has the Chicken Inn, Pizza Inn, Dairy Inn and other chains with stores together and good well-priced fast food.
 One odd thing was that a vanilla milkshake there was $3, a lime was #3.50 and chocolate was $4.
 One litre of UHT milk is US$4, about the price of four litres at home.

 Selling food on the street is very common and most often soft drinks and fruit.
 There is an awful lot of bananas about to go bad.

 4. Driving.
 The roads are generally of good quality.
 But expect stretches with many potholes (usually filled in).
 The road north from Misvingo is brand new pavement with fast driving.
-Speed limits are 100 highway and 80 in towns with no police or radar.
+Speed limits are 100 highways and 80 in towns with no police or radar.
 Some drivers travel much faster and I usually averaged around 120.

 ZIMBABWE – MATABELAND (Bulawayo, Gwanda, Victoria Falls)